videojs/video.js/COLLABORATOR_GUIDE.md

 edit 259dee6 Add grunt and doctoc npm scripts
 ```

-When you get to the edit commits, git will give more information, but you'd want to run ammend the current commit while following our commit guidelines
+When you get to the edit commits, git will give more information, but you'd want to run amend the current commit while following our commit guidelines

 ```sh
 git commit --amend